-From ashes of fire, Maui’s ‘ohana’ spirit rises
+From ashes of fire, Maui’s ‘ohana spirit rises

 The deadliest U.S. wildfire in more than a century has shocked the island of Maui.
 The road to recovery may be long, but grief has also brought generosity.

 Yet just as grief follows tragedy, so does giving.
-Local and state residents, as well as mainlanders, have mobilized a range of donations to help residents, referred to as ohana, or “family,” in Hawaiian.
+Local and state residents, as well as mainlanders, have mobilized a range of donations to help residents, referred to as ‘ohana, or “family,” in Hawaiian.
 An effort mostly led by Native Hawaiians has brought generators and other supplies to survivors by boat, as others help keep track of lists of missing persons.

 “Generosity has just been overwhelming,” says Walter Chihara, a 50-year resident of Lahaina who lost his home.